 This Terms of Service is intended to give our users an explanation of our service and what they agree to by using our service.

-o An attorney-client relationship may be formed through use of the service between Users and Consultant Users.
+An attorney-client relationship may be formed through use of the service between Legal Clients and Consultant Users.

-o Consultant Users are solely responsible for ensuring that any information, solicitations, or advertisements they post on the UpCounsel Website comply with all applicable laws and rules of professional conduct.
+Consultant Users are solely responsible for ensuring that any information, solicitations, or advertisements they post on the UpCounsel website comply with all applicable laws and rules of professional conduct.

-o UpCounsel does not make any kind of guarantee as to the legal ability, competence, or quality of the Consultant Users who may be listed on our Website.
+UpCounsel does not make any kind of guarantee as to the legal ability, competence, or quality of the Consultant Users who may be listed on our Website

 By accessing or using any part of the Website, you agree to become bound by the terms and conditions of this agreement.
 If you do not agree to all the terms and conditions of this agreement, then you may not access the Website or use any of our services.
 The Website is available only to individuals who are at least 18 years old.

-f.
-“Consultant Users” refer to registered consultant users in the legal field who may provide contracting or consulting work to UpCounsel Users, who communicate with Consultant Users via the Service.
+“Consultant Users” refer to registered consultant users in the legal field who may communicate with and provide contracting or consulting work to Legal Clients or fellow Consultant Users via the Service.
 Consultant Users are not the employees or agents of UpCounsel.
 Please see Section 6 of this Agreement for more information about Consultant Users.

 a.
 UpCounsel Is Not A Law Firm.
 UpCounsel does not offer legal representation.
 UpCounsel does not offer any legal advice, legal opinions, recommendations, referrals, or counseling.
 Consultant Users are not the employees or agents of UpCounsel.
 UpCounsel is not involved in agreements between Users or in the representation of Users.
 At no point may UpCounsel be held liable for the actions or omissions of any Consultant User performing consulting services for you.

 b.
 UpCounsel Is Not An Attorney Referral Service or Employment Agency.
 UpCounsel is not an attorney referral service or employment agency.
-UpCounsel does not select or endorse any individual Consultant User to service a User.
-While UpCounsel uses commercially reasonable efforts to verify that our registered Consultant Users are licensed attorneys (i.e., Verified Consultant Users), we do not make any warranty, guarantee, or representation as to the legal ability, competence, quality, or qualifications of any Consultant User, whether a registered or Verified Consultant User .
+UpCounsel does not select or endorse any individual Consultant User to service a Legal Client.
+While UpCounsel uses commercially reasonable efforts to confirm that registered Consultant Users are licensed attorneys, we do not make any warranty, guarantee, or representation as to the legal ability, competence, quality, or qualifications of any Consultant User.
 UpCounsel does not warrant or guarantee that Consultant Users are covered by professional liability insurance.
 UpCounsel encourages Legal Clients to research any Consultant User before accepting professional advice.

 c.
 UpCounsel does not vouch for any of its Users.
-Providing a service where potential clients and legal professionals can meet does not imply an endorsement of any subscribing attorney or service provider.
-UpCounsel does not sanction statements an attorney may post on the system.
+UpCounsel simply provides a platform on which those seeking legal assistance may communicate and transact with legal professionals.
+UpCounsel does not endorse any of its Consultant Users and does not sanction statements that Consultant Users make on the platform.
 UpCounsel makes no representation concerning the qualifications of non-attorney legal service providers.

 d.
 UpCounsel Does Not Guarantee Results.
 From time to time, Legal Clients may submit reviews of Consultant Users; these reviews do not constitute a guarantee, warranty, or prediction regarding the outcome of any future legal matter.
 UpCounsel will have no responsibility or liability of any kind for any User-Generated Content or legal advice you encounter on or through the Website, and any use or reliance on User-Generated Content or legal advice is solely at your own risk.